francismcpc/faq-accordion/README.md

 - Responsive Design: The accordion layout adapts to various screen sizes, ensuring a consistent experience across devices.
 - Styling and Icons: The accordion includes visually appealing styling and icon rotation to indicate expanded/collapsed states.

+## Demo
+Check out the live demo of the FAQ Accordion [here](https://faq-accordion-theta.vercel.app/).

 ## Technologies Used
 - HTML: The structure of the FAQ accordion is built using HTML elements.
 - CSS: Styling and animations are implemented using CSS to create an attractive and user-friendly interface.